Volume 6, Issue 4

 Implementation of disaster management policies in Indonesia as stated in Law Namber 24 of 2007 provides guidance on disaster management system with clear that success in disaster management is the responsibility of governments, and local governments.
 Because of the progress in addressing the wide scope of the disaster, the disaster management becomes the responsibility together.
 The involvement of actors in the implementation of disaster risk reduction policy, both actors the State, public, private and international agencies be crucial to success in disaster management.

 This study aims to describe and analyze the role of actors in the implementation of disaster risk reduction policy 2014 eruption of Mount Kelud in East Java.
 The study uses in-depth interviews with stakeholders involved in disaster management, the type of qualitative research and descriptive approach.
-The results showed that the involvement and collaboration between actors in the implementation of disaster risk reduction policy both actors the State, society actors, private sector and institutional actors on international, cooperative and coordinative in making a strategic step towards disaster risk reduction eruption of
+The results showed that the involvement and collaboration between actors in the implementation of disaster risk reduction policy both actors the State, society actors, private sector and institutional actors on international, cooperative and coordinative in making a strategic step towards disaster risk reduction eruption of Mount Kelud 2014 in East Java, so that the implementation of disaster management policies can be performed optimally.
+Recommendations generated in this study is, the portion of the role of state actors is still dominant in the implementation of Disaster Risk Reduction policies eruption of Mount Kelud, and has not resulted in a collaboration of an actor who balanced between state actors, civil society, private sector and NGOs, so that the necessary development of the role of the actor in the implementation of policies simultaneous and synergistic.

 Keyword : Actor, Policy, Implementation, Disaster, Risk Reduction